-This Company was established for the exploration, development and exploitation of mining deposits, its main activity being the exploration in its mining concessions, through financing from the Company and Subsidiaries.
-No activities have been developed during 2024 and 2023.
+The concessions of this company are located in the district of Ulcumayo and Paucartambo, departments of Junin and Cerro de Pasco, respectively.
+This company was incorporated for the exploration, development and operation of mineral deposits and its main activity was the exploration of its mining concessions through the financing of the Company and Subsidiaries.
+No activities have been developed as of March 31, 2025.

-The Company's Management is re-evaluating the potential of the projects, or the option of a simple reorganization in order to seek synergies for the development of its projects.
-The Subsidiary holds 7 mining concessions with an indefinite term.
+The Company's Management is reevaluating potential projects or the option of a simple reorganization in order to search for synergies for the development of its projects.
+The Subsidiary has 7 mining concessions with an indefinite term.